Midish user's manual and tutorial

 noff note off

-non note off
+non note on

 kat key after-touch (poly)